I’ve been listing to Christian music since I was a kid. Along the way, there are songs that stick with you and resonate on a deeper level than others.

-When it came to playing Arthur Millard, the inspiration of the song “I Can Only Imagine,” Quaid just wanted to get it right.
+When it came to playing Arthur Millard, the inspiration for the song “I Can Only Imagine,” Quaid just wanted to get it right.

 “This is a true story and in this story I don’t see Arthur as a bad guy.
 I see him as a person who is a product of his own circumstances growing up.
 To play an abusive father who was described by Bart as a monster.
 Which is who he was for most of their relationship.
 For me that was difficult.
 I won’t say I was hesitate to take the role.”